This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

-For years, our go-to was a peanut butter sandwich for the kids, but as time as gone on, we’re all expanded our tastes.
+For years, our go-to was a peanut butter sandwich for the kids, but as time has gone on, we’ve all expanded our tastes.
 We now choose sandwiches packed full of lots of meat and tons of veggies, so that no one feels like they’re missing out on what the resort is serving.
 In fact, our goal is to make our ski resort lunches so good, that the whole family is thrilled that they’re eating at the car instead of at the lodge.

 Hot Cocoa for Skiing

-This is a must have.
-We always take a generous amount of hot cocoa (for our large family this means several large jugs), since everyone usually wants some hot cocoa at lunch then again at the end of the ski day.
+This is a must-have.
+We always take a generous amount of hot cocoa (for our large family this means several large jugs), since everyone usually wants some hot cocoa at lunch and then again at the end of the ski day.
 When compared to the $7 a cup you could pay at the lodge, this is an absolute STEAL and is one of the best ways to save money on ski food.

 What are the best snacks to take skiing?

-These Clif Bars always come with us, since our kids are absolutely obsessed with all the flavors, and I love that they’re packed full of high quality ingredients that will help boost their energy throughout the day.
+These Clif Bars always come with us, since our kids are absolutely obsessed with all the flavors, and I love that they’re packed full of high-quality ingredients that will help boost their energy throughout the day.

 We also throw some treats in our pockets as rewards to give the kids on the chairlift.
-We usually take Lifesavers, TicTacs, or M&M’s – basically any candy that doesn’t turn rock hard when it freezes (chewy candy has a problem with this).
+We usually take Lifesavers, TicTacs, or M&M’s – basically, any candy that doesn’t turn rock hard when it freezes (chewy candy has a problem with this).

 How can I keep my ski lunch warm?